 There have been successes in selecting a permethrin-resistant genus of Amblyseius.
-Fountain and Medd [5] managed to select resistant generations of A. fallacis, which include 55 generations [6].
-Furthermore, Childers & Denmark [7] and Afshar & Latifi [8] found that pesticides resistance is inheritable to the descendants through selections.
-Maroufpoor et al. [9] observed that in A. womersleyi, the levels of resistance against permethrin decreased 20 months after the last exposure.
+[5] managed to select resistant generations of A. fallacis, which include 55 generations [6].
+Furthermore, [7] and [8] found that pesticides resistance is inheritable to the descendants through selections.
+[9] observed that in A. womersleyi, the levels of resistance against permethrin decreased 20 months after the last exposure.

-However, these pesticide-resistant predatory mites still need to be tested in terms of their predatory capacity and behavior to make sure that their power is still sensible as biological control agents.
-The capacity of a predator is influenced by several factors, namely: the energy to kill the prey, the previous experience with a certain prey [10,11], the density of its prey [6,12] and the preference [13,14].
+However, these pesticide-resistant predatory mites still need to be tested in terms of their predation capacity and behavior to make sure that their power is still sensible as biological control agents.
+The capacity of a predator is influenced by several factors, namely: the energy to kill the prey, the previous experience with a certain prey [10-11], the density of its prey [12] [6] and the preference [13-14].

 Several studies found different preferences of predatory A. deleoni to its prey.
-For example, Phuchalska and Kozak [15] and Parsa et al. [16] found that predatory A. deleoni prefers to prey

-Brevipalpus phoenicis (the scarlet mites) than other types of mites, while Mutisya et al. [17] found that A. deleoni prefers to prey Eriophyidae (gall mites) than other mites including B. phoenicis.
+For example, [15] and [16] found that predatory A. deleoni prefers to prey Brevipalpus phoenicis (the scarlet mites) than other types of mites, while [17] found that A. deleoni prefers to prey Eriophyidae (gall mites) than other mites including B. phoenicis.
 The difference in preference indicates that A. deleoni may have the ability to select the most suitable prey in certain or different conditions.
 The feeding behavior of predatory mite A. deleoni may therefore change as a result of selection after being exposed to various pesticides used in tea plantations.

 Considering that the modes of actions of acaricides vary depending on the contents, these may influence the behavior and capacity of predatory mites.
 For example, propargite, an acaricide that belongs to a phenoxy group, can cause damage in the respiratory system.
 The mode of action of this acaricide is "residual killing action" that inhibits cholinesterase in acetylcholine hydrolysis into choline and acetate [18].
-Contact Copper Oxide (C_uO) fungicide can impair the permeability of the cuticle and change the action site of its enzyme that reduces the affinity of Cu2+ [5].
+Contact Copper Oxide (CuO) fungicide can impair the permeability of the cuticle and change the action site of its enzyme that reduces the affinity of Cu2+ [5].
 On the other hand, neem extract (Azadirachta indica) has diverse effects, because not only that it is consisted of azadirachtin as the major component, but its extract also contains salannin, nimbin, 6-desacetylnimbin, salannidolide, salanninolactone and intermediates [18].
-The neem extracts, especially azadirachtin, acts as a strong antifeedant and "insect growth regulator" and can modify the behavior of target organisms [19,20].
+The neem extracts especially azadirachtin acts as a strong antifeedant and "insect growth regulator" and can modify the behavior of target organisms [19-20].

-Based on the above-mentioned mode of actions of pesticides, the toxicity of pesticide on predatory mites A. deleoni may differ from 1 pesticide to another.
+Based on the above-mentioned mode of actions of pesticides, the toxicity of pesticide on predatory mites A. deleoni may differ from one pesticide to another.
 Therefore, the mites may respond differently, and may show different levels of tolerance or resistance, or may also change their feeding behavior.
-Accordingly, there is a possibility that the selection pressure from generation to generation will change the feeding preference and therefore the predatory levels of A. deleoni needs to be further studied.
+Accordingly, there is a possibility that the selection pressure from generation to generation will change the feeding preference and therefore the predation levels of A. deleoni needs to be further studied.

-Currently, there is neither information regarding the resistance against pesticides nor the predatory capacity and behavior of A. deleoni after becoming resistant to various pesticides.
-Therefore, this study aimed to select pesticide-resistant individuals from a wild-type population and to evaluate whether or not the selected A. deleoni population had changed their predatory capacity and behavior after being exposed to acaricide (propargite), fungicide (C_uO) and a neem seed extract.
+Currently, there is neither information regarding the resistance against pesticides nor the predation capacity and behavior of A. deleoni after becoming resistant to various pesticides.
+Therefore, this study aimed to select pesticide-resistant individuals from a wild-type population and to evaluate whether or not the selected A. deleoni population had changed their predation capacity and behavior after being exposed to acaricide (propargite), fungicide (Copper Oxide) and a neem seed extract.
 These efforts will improve the survival rate of the important biological control agent Amblyseius deleoni in pesticide-polluted plantations.